-Poland’s President Andrzej Duda praised Władysław Pasikowski’s newest movie “Courier” (“Kurier”) about Polish WWII hero Jan Nowak-Jeziorański that premiered on Monday, March 11, calling it “an picture worth seeing.”
+Poland’s President Andrzej Duda praised Władysław Pasikowski’s newest movie “The Messenger” (“Kurier”) about Polish WWII hero Jan Nowak-Jeziorański that premiered on Monday, March 11, calling it “a picture worth seeing.”

 The premiere took place at the Great Theatre-National Opera in Warsaw.
 “The life goal of Jan Nowak-Jeziorański was a free Poland,” said the head of the Warsaw Rising Museum (MPW) Jan Ołdakowski during the solemn and reflective evening.
 It is the third in a series of patriotic featured movies that the MPW has produced.